A man named Albert Strelow once passed up a large fortune because he thought the profits of Ford Motor Company were too small.

 The automobile workers had also generally worked shorter hours than employees in the older industries.
 But Ford’s policy was an eight-hour day at a time when twelve hours was still the standard in many places.

-The announcement of that revolutionary labor policy of Ford Motor Company caused a riot in
+The announcement of that revolutionary labor policy of Ford Motor Company caused a riot in Detroit.
+More than 10,000 men actually stormed the plant in their frenzy to get jobs.

 Also in 1914, the profits of the Ford Motor Company exceeded $30 million.
 Most of that belonged to Mr. Ford himself, and as majority stockholder he controlled the disposition of all of it.